avian-digital-forensics/avian-scripts/avian-inapp-scripts/unidentified-emails.nuixscript/README.md

 ### Generate printed images
 This part must be done manually, as doing through the API requires a special license.
 In order to export a printed item, it must first be generated, so do this for all items processed by the first script that don't already have a printed image.
-To find these items search for 'tag:"FixedEmail" AND has-printed-image:0' where FixedEmail is a standin for what ever tag you chose for fixed emails in the first script.
+To find these items search for 'tag:"FixedEmail" AND has-printed-image:0' where FixedEmail is a standin for whatever tag you chose for fixed emails in the first script.

 ### Second script
 After the printed images have been generated they need to be exported so they can be imported by the last script.